denis-mludek/kaiju/README.md

 Optional `Object`
 An object representing all the properties passed by our parent.
-Typically props either represent state that is maintained outside the component or properties used to tweak the component behavior.
+Typically props either represent state that is maintained outside the component or properties used to tweak the component's behavior.
-The `render` function will be called if the props object changed shallowly, hence it's a better practice to use a flat object.
+The `render` function will be called if the props object changed shallowly, hence it's a good practice to use a flat object.
 Note: props and state are separated exactly like in `React` as it works great.
-The same best practices apply.
+The same design best practices apply.

 ## defaultProps

 Optional `Object` (upper type of props)
-An object with some keys of the props that should be used if the parent do not specify all the props.
+An object with part of the prop keys that should be used if the parent do not specify all the props.

 ## initState